JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.RCLxComponents/Master/p1/v1/Includes/Content/Template/README/Usage.md

 **In `JsopX.ReactCore`**:

 1. **Copy Files Using a Build Script**:
-    - Create a script to copy the shared resources from `JsopX.RCLxAssets` to the `public` folder of the React project during the build process.
+    - Create a script to copy the shared resources from `JsopX.RCLxComponents` to the `public` folder of the React project during the build process.

     ```json
     // package.json
     "scripts": {
-        "postinstall": "npm run copy-rcl-x-assets",
+        "postinstall": "npm run copy-rcl-x-components",
-        "copy-rcl-x-assets": "cp -r ../JsopX.RCLxAssets/* ./public/full-assets/"
+        "copy-rcl-x-components": "cp -r ../JsopX.RCLxComponents/* ./public/full-assets/"
     }
     ```